 If you're president, would you seek to increase the number of U.S. Supreme Court nominees?

-Right now, my entire focus is seen to it that the American people get a chance, the elections already started, have their say in who the next Supreme Court justice is.
+Right now, my entire focus is seeing to it that the American people get a chance, the election's already started, to have their say in who the next Supreme Court justice is.

 How are they violating the Constitution now?

-It's always appropriate for a president and senator to make the Senate to make a judgment.
+It's always appropriate for a president of the senator to make the senate to make a judgment, except once an election has started.

 People have already voted.